jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Polar Bears in the Amazon

 We've been in the Internet Age since 1970.
 However, we're still using the philosophy of Left/Right politics, and era of mass-production economics, both hallmarks of the Industrial Age.
-The powers of the Industrial Age. like newspapers, television, call-centres, keep their tools as the levers of power by way of dark majic to distract Main Street, and when that fails, they use rules from the Death Star to prevent change.
+The powers of the Industrial Age, keep their tools as the levers of power by way of dark majic to distract Main Street, and when that fails, they use rules from the Death Star to prevent change.

-The Death Star can be seen in the explosion of regulations since 1970.
+The Death Star can be seen in the explosion of government regulations since 1970.
 The huge increase in trademarks, copyrights, and patents.
 And think of this, lobbyists didn't exist in 1969—and now many people think a few thousand of them run our governments.
-All of these are bullets of resistence for Darth Blockbuster.

-Antagonists hold back our evolution.
+Antagonists pick and choose from among these rules to hold back our evolution.
 The result is an unhappy life on Main Street.
-Since 1969, road traffic has gotten far worse.
+Since 1969, road traffic has consistenyly gotten far worse.
 Plastic production and pollution is filling up the oceans.
 Climate change is roasting our planet.
-Consider that last point; the world's fucking climate is changing, because humanity is not allowed to evolve.
+Consider that last point; the world's fucking climate is changing, because humanity is not allowed to find more efficient ways of life inside the era of mass-collaboration.

 We're basically polar bears in the Amazon.
 Seriously—think of it, our environment is different, our societies are different, and our cyborgology is different.
 We are a different people being forced to live as if it were 1969.
 There's nothing wrong with polar bears, or the Amazon, but neither is adapted for each other.
-Same goes for a person in 2020—who owns a great laptop, hi-speed internet, VR glasses—is driving through two hours of traffic, to work at a call-centre.
+Same goes for a person in 2020—who owns a fast laptop, hi-speed internet, VR glasses—but is driving through two hours of traffic, to work at a call-centre.

-The Woodstock and Leave it to Beaver America of 1969, is gone.
-But Darth Blockbuster won't let go.
-Hopefully Main Street wakes up.
-Especially in time to save the actual polar bears.
+If you'd see adaptions like a camel's water retaining hump near the Great Lakes, or a eagle eyes inside a cave system, you'd stop and wonder; "why are these biologies here?".
+When you likewise see out of place cyborgologies like textbooks, fax machines, and paper-checks in our societies, you should now know something is wrong.
+Likely it's that Darth Blockbuster stopped our evolution, to keep his cyborgologies in power.

 PICTURE

 Techvolution is the new philosophy that mimics evolution.
 It gives gives the right, and the duty, to the people feeling the pain of frontline life to evolve humanity with new and better tools.
 Crucially, it's the open-source community who lets the public build its own levers of power, so we don't have to wait for persmission to do what's right.
 Only by embracing Techvolution will our society foster the era of mass-collaboration and catapult us all into the Internet Age.
 Only a society of players gods can evolve humanity past our problems, and give Main Street a happy life.
+Hopefully we can celebrate saving the polar bears.

 ![GWRegStudies](/img\diagrams\GWRegStudies-PagesPublishedinFederalRegister-6.12.19.png)
 ![US-VMT-per-capita](/img\diagrams\US-VMT-per-capita.png)